Kensington Aldridge Academy: Key Stage 3 & 4 Curriculum

-Autism Unit
+Autism unit

 The ASSC (Autism Spectrum Specialist Centre) is an inclusion centre within the academy that provides specialist provision for high-functioning autistic students and pupils with Asperger syndrome, with the intention of encouraging students to "participate, progress and achieve both in the centre and alongside their peers in mainstream lessons".

 Grenfell Tower fire

 The school was built next to the Grenfell Tower, the scene of a major fire in June 2017.
 Four current students and one who had recently left lost their lives in the disaster.
 The school was located in the cordoned area and was closed.

 On the morning of 14 June, 56 out of 60 students made it to an AS-level Maths exam.
-They were “shellshocked”, said Benson, the head teacher, "and some were in borrowed clothes."
+They were "shellshocked", said Benson, the head teacher, "and some were in borrowed clothes."
 Later, students studied during their convalescence, a year 8 student emailed her computer science homework to her teacher from her hospital bed.

 Students were given assemblies on how to deal with the aftermath and spent the final 6 weeks of the summer term taught by KAA teachers at other local schools, ARK Burlington Danes Academy and Latymer Upper School.
 Almost all students continued to turn up for their lessons at the temporary sites, with attendance at 90%.

 For the following academic year, the Academy was moved to a temporary site on licensed by Hammersmith and Fulham at Wormwood Scrubs close to Burlington Danes Academy, on the Woodman Mews estate.
 The temporary school, dubbed KAA2, was built by Portakabin with five blocks of portable buildings and included science labs, a dance studio and art rooms.
 Described by the headteacher as the "fastest school ever built", it opened in September 2017 after more than 200 workers worked all day, and then 24 hours a day in the final weeks, to complete it in nine weeks.

-Following consultation with staff, students and parents, the school returned to its original buildings in September 2018.
+Following consultation with staff, students and parents, the school returned to its original buildings in September 2018 after Grenfell Tower was covered in scaffolding and protective wrap four months prior in May 2018.
 The two-part documentary The Choir: Our School by the Tower was aired in April 2019 and follows Gareth Malone's visits to the school to assemble a choir over the course of 2018.